dustinjack99/Note--Taker/README.md

 ## Saving to Database
 ![ ](public/assets/readme_gifs/savedatabase.gif)

-<p> The database works!
+<p> Simply write a note!
 Entering a title and body to the note will populate a save icon.
   Once clicked, the icon will save the note to the local database @ db.json.
 Using the uuid npm package, a unique ID is generated for each note entered.
 (Props to TA Jason Roundtree for helping me find that package - sup, Jason!) </p>